ukyzky/eurorack/README.md

 ## Set loop start position

+(Deprecated.
+It will be removed at next firmware release.)

 We can select short length loop patterns from locked random rhythm.

 The loop start position setting is saved to non volatile memory.